adz21c/Periturf/docs/UsingPeriturf.md

 });
 ```

-Configuring will return a disposable handle for that configuration.
-Disposing of this handle will remove the configuration from the environment.
+Configuring will return a disposable *configuration handle*.
+Disposing of this *handle* will remove the configuration from the environment.

 ```csharp
 await handle.DisposeAsync();